twostickes/MK14WAVwrite/README.md

 The .exe is stored at MK14WAVwrite\bin\Release, with some batch files and hex files.

+command line switches
+-p add a preamble to the wav (used to defeat the tape machine AGC) -i invert the pips (used if Tape Interface uses invertors in the data stream (unconventional!)
+-g add a GO start address to the filename (sometimes different to the HEX start address)

 The chosen IDE is Code::Blocks 20.03 and use project file MK14WAVwrite.cbp.
 Code output is a windows .exe file and includes command line options ie at ..\bin\Debug\MK14WAVwrite.exe